Julia Mejia: Third term (2024–present)

 At the January 2024 start of the new city council term, the previous council president Ed Flynn nominated Mejia for the council presidency.
 However, she declined to seek the presidency and Ruthzee Louijeune was unanimously elected to the position.

 In early 2025, Mejia co-sponsored a home rule petition that was introduced by Council President Louijeune seeking approval for Boston to adopt an instant runoff voting (IRV) system of ranked choice voting.
 In mid-May, the council voted 8–4 to approve the petition, advancing it to the mayor's desk.
-If the mayor approves it, it will still need to state government passage in order to be enacted.
+Mayor Wu signed it.
+The measure still needs state government passage in order to be enacted.

 Personal life

 Mejia lives with her daughter, Annalise, in the Dorchester neighborhood of Boston.

 Controversies

 Live-Stream Incident

 In February 2021, a man named Brandon Williams was shot and killed while sitting in his car outside his home on Evans Street in Dorchester, adjacent to Julia Mejia’s residence.
 The murder attracted media attention in part because Mejia posted a Facebook Live video from the scene shortly afterward.
 The video showed the crime scene, including the victim's body, at close range, and Mejia entered the cordoned area while filming.
 The footage was later deleted.

 Mejia subsequently issued a public apology, stating she had acted “first as a mother, as a neighbor” and had not thought of her role as a city councilor.
 She expressed regret for exposing the public to the video and for any harm it caused, and said she would not repeat that action.
 In her statements, she shifted focus to broader issues of gun violence in Boston, asserting the conversation should always be about the victim and systemic neighborhood safety rather than her own conduct.

 The Williams family and community members voiced disappointment in Mejia’s judgment and sensitivity, particularly regarding her decision to film and to what degree she cooperated with law enforcement on site.
 A petition circulated calling for her resignation.

 In January 2023, Mejia filed a defamation and libel lawsuit against Aidan Kearney, operator of the Turtleboy website, citing, among other claims, false statements he made about her role in the 2021 live-streaming incident.